Class: IO

 The events can be a bit mask of IO::READABLE, IO::WRITABLE or IO::PRIORITY.

-Returns a truthy value immediately when buffered data is available.
+Returns an event mask (truthy value) immediately when buffered data is available.

 You must require ‘io/wait’ to use this method.